leonardoricc2002/rl25_homework_3/README.md

 # 🎯 Project Objective
 The overarching goal of this project is to extend and validate PX4-Autopilot functionalities through three key development efforts: hardware configuration, control logic modification, and trajectory planning.
 This includes integrating a custom UAV model and modifying the force land node to implement a critical safety exception concerning pilot interruptions.
 The core technical requirement involves developing a smooth trajectory planner (non-zero intermediate velocity) in Offboard mode, with its precision and continuity rigorously proven by analyzing logged velocity and acceleration data.

-##⚙️ Prerequisites and Setup
+# ⚙️ Prerequisites and Setup
 Before beginning, you must have QGroundControl (QGround) and PlotJuggler installed.

-#Build
+# Build
-Clone this package into the src folder of your ROS 2 workspace.
+Clone this package into the src folder of your ROS 2 workspace,in particular :
+1. aerial_robotics in your src folder of your ROS 2.
+2.
 ```
 https://github.com/leonardoricc2002/rl25_homework_3.git
 ```

 # Clone this package in the src folder of your ROS 2 workspace.
 Build and source the setup files.